 Do not see these systems as ready made recipes to riches.
 Read them carefully, understand the ideas they are based on, then try to modify them, try to build on them, adapt them to your personal style and requirements.
 Above anything else, this is food for thought and inspiration for ingenuity.
 Because nothing beats the feeling of beating roulette with YOUR system.
 You see, for some of us roulette is not only about the money.
 It is maybe more about facing an incredible intellectual challenge.
 A way to show your worth – first of all to yourself.

 The Kavouras bet

 A truly original, unknown, winning roulette strategy based on a unique bet selection and progression.
-Approching the chaotic roulette events with an equaly chaotic selection of numbers.
+Approaching the chaotic roulette events with an equally chaotic selection of numbers.
 Exclusively available on Roulette 30.
 This is the system we are famous for.

 Tier et Tout

 … a la Boule De Neige.
 The famous Thomas Garcia positive progression that beat the casino.
 It can be an extremely effective weapon against the casino.
 Profits raise really fast as long as we don’t encounter two consecutive losses.